gkunapuli/ensemble-methods-notebooks/README.md

 These notebooks primarily use Python 3.7, scikit-learn 0.21 and matplotlib 3.2.1, though other packages such as pandas, seaborn and Keras make guest appearances as well.

-This book is a work in progress and expected to be released some time in 2020.
+This book is a work in progress and expected to be released some time in early 2021.

 ## List of notebooks